 All I knew about melanoma was that several people I knew died from it.
 I realized that my ignorance could have cost me my life.
 I decided to learn everything I could about melanoma, and have skin checks every 6 months by a board certified dermatologist.

 I now have a greater appreciation for life and it has made me more open to try new things.
 One of these new things is snowmobiling, or called snow machining if you are from Alaska.
-For the last 6 winters, I have done long distance trail snowmobile riding in Maine and Canada.
+For over a decade now, I have done long distance trail snowmobile riding in Maine and Canada.
 Racing at 70 mph across Maine’s Rangely Lake in Arctic temperatures gets me fired up.
 You must be in top physical condition and have excellent survival skills before undertaking such a challenge.